-GRUB uses its own naming structure for drives and partitions in the form of (hdn,m), where n is the hard drive number and m is the partition number, both starting from zero.
-For example, partition hda1 is (hd0,0) to GRUB and hdb3 is (hd1,2).
+GRUB uses its own naming structure for drives and partitions in the form of (hdn,m), where n is the hard drive number and m is the partition number.
+The hard drive number starts from zero, but the partition number starts from one for normal partitions and five for extended partitions.
+Note that this is different from earlier versions where both numbers started from zero.
+For example, partition sdal is (hd0,1) to GRUB and sdb3 is (hd1,3).
 In contrast to Linux, GRUB does not consider CD-ROM drives to be hard drives.
 For example, if using a CD on hdb and a second hard drive on hdc, that second hard drive would still be (hd1).